LouisBarranqueiro/hexo-theme-tranquilpeak/docs/user.md

 - **clear_reading** : Hide sidebar on all article page to let article take full width to improve reading, and enjoy wide images and cover images.
 Useless if `sidebar_behavior` is equal to `3` or `4`. (true: enable, false: disable).
 Default behavior : `theme.clear_reading` value in theme configuration file.
 - **toc_title** : Head title displayed at the top of the table of contents.
 - **thumbnail_image** : Display thumbnail image of each post on index pages
+- **thumbnail_image_position** : Display thumbnail image at the right of title in index pages (`right`, `left` or `bottom`).
+Set this value to `right` if you have old posts to keep the old style on them and define `thumbnailImagePosition` on a post to overwrite this setting.
+(Default : `right`)
+- **auto_thumbnail_image** : Automatically select the cover image or the first photo from the gallery of a post if there is no thumbnail image as the thumbnail image.
+Set this value to `true` if you have old posts that use the cover image or the first photo as the thumbnail image and set `autoThumbnailImage` to `false` on a post to overwrite this setting.
+(Default : `true`)
 - **read_more_message** : Message displayed after the `<!-- more -->` comment or after 300 characters in post
 - **go_to_message** : Message displayed after the `<!-- more -->` comment or after 300 characters for post with link layout
 - **cover_image** : Your blog cover picture. **I STRONGLY recommend you to use a CDN to speed up loading of pages.
 There is many free CDN like Cloudinary or you can also use indirectly by using services like Google Photos.**